 • Extended: involving more joints after the initial presentation

-• Systemic Arthritis: involves arthritis along with systemic symptoms such as fever, rash, and inflammation of internal organs.
+• Systemic: involves the entire body with symptoms such as high fever, rash, and inflammation of internal organs.
 The fever is usually daily, and the rash may be evanescent, meaning it comes and goes.
-Systemic JIA can affect multiple joints and can have more systemic complications and is under the umbrella of Still's Disease.
+Systemic JIA can affect multiple joints and can have more systemic complications.

-• Psoriatic Arthritis: Psoriatic JIA is characterized by both arthritis and psoriasis or a family history of psoriasis.
+• Juvenile Psoriatic Arthritis: Characterized by both arthritis (and likely enthesitis) and psoriasis or a family history of psoriasis.
 Psoriasis is a skin condition that causes red, scaly patches.

 Symptoms & Characteristics